wp-plugins/ajax-load-more/README.txt

 = Features =

 * **Shortcode Builder** - create your own Ajax Load More shortcode by adjusting the various WordPress query parameters (see Shortcode Parameters)
-* **Query Parameters** - You can query WordPress for so many different content types it difficult to keep track.
+* **Query Parameters** - You can query WordPress for so many different content types it may be difficult to keep track!
 Query by Post type, Category, Tags, Custom Taxonomies, Search Terms, Authors and more!!
 * **Customizable Repeater Template** - edit and extend the functionality of Ajax Load More by editing the repeater (see screenshots)
 * **Setting Panel** - Customize your version of Ajax Load More by updating various plugin settings (see screenshots)